 “The adjustments that companies have to make in Singapore of course is a concern to us,” Leo Yip, the board’s chairman, said at a press briefing today.
 “We continue to work with companies to support their adjustments to the manpower policy changes.”

 Investments this year should help generate 19,000 to 22,000 skilled jobs and add as much as S$18 billion to gross domestic product annually when completed, the board said.
 Drugmaker GlaxoSmithKline Plc (GSK) and Procter & Gamble Co.
-(PG), the world’s largest consumer-products maker, are among companies that are expanding their operations in the island smaller than New York City.
+(PG:US), the world’s largest consumer-products maker, are among companies that are expanding their operations in the island smaller than New York City.

 Projects that were committed in 2012 by companies such as will create about 18,600 jobs when realized and add S$20.3 billion to GDP every year, it said.